startupengine/startupengine/readme.md

 Startup Engine ships with a complete Docker-powered development environment.
 To develop via Docker, run the following command inside the `/laradock` directory:

-`docker-compose up -d nginx postgres php-worker laravel-horizon redis beanstalkd workspace`
+`docker-compose up -d nginx postgres php-worker laravel-horizon redis workspace`

 Alternatively, you may use a PHP artisan command from the root directory to achieve the same effect: